Gray Family of Susan J. Dorey

 On 2-3-1951 arrived San Francisco, CA from Yokohama, Japan on ship China Transport; traveled with son.
 Lived at 61 San Mateo Road, Berkeley, CA. Probably was fleeing the Korean War.

-After her husband died her father Frank Gates ran the Gray import-export business.
+After her husband died, her father Frank Gates ran the Gray import-export business.
 He lived with WNG 4 and wife in Hong Kong for awhile.
-Died at age 86 of illness in a Hong Kong hospital.
+Frank Gates at age 86 of illness in a Hong Kong hospital.

 Ellen worked for Dean Witter in Oakland, CA for about a year.